Getting to Know the Updated NSSE

 - Update terminology to reflect current educational contexts.

-Consequently, the Institutional Report was thoroughly redesigned to accompany the survey update.
-With extensive use of color and graphics, the new reports are designed to be shared widely.
+Consequently, the Institutional Report package was thoroughly redesigned to accompany the updated questionnaire.
+With extensive use of color and graphics, the reports are designed to be shared widely.

 Sets of new, continuing, and updated items have been rigorously tested, and are grouped within several Engagement Indicators.
 These indicators fit within four engagement themes adapted from the Benchmarks of Effective Educational Practice, as follows: